 As the warm air leaves the ductwork and enters its home, the cold air is forced back towards the furnace by the ducts, leaving the warm air alone in the room.
 This helps keep you and your family nice and cozy.
 As the original warmer air cools, the new warm air will come to replace it, and the process will continue until the heater is told to turn off.

-Gas furnaces were designed to quickly and efficiently warm the air in the home.
+Natural gas furnaces were designed to quickly and efficiently warm the air in the home.
 If you have a gas furnace and are noticing that it isn’t warming your home as it should or isn’t coming on, then there may be a problem with one of its components.
-The experts at Comfort Masters Heating & Air Conditioning provide swift and thorough gas furnace and HVAC repairs, ensuring that your home stays at the perfect temperature.
+The experts at Comfort Masters Heating & Air Conditioning provide swift and thorough gas furnace and Fort Worth HVAC repairs or replacements, ensuring that your home stays at the perfect temperature.
 Contact Comfort Masters Heating & Air Conditioning today for more information about our services and an estimate on gas furnace repairs or installation.